CesiumGS/3d-tiles/Styling/README.md

 isClass(name : String) : Boolean
 ```

-Returns `true` is the feature's class, or any of its ancestors' classes, are equal to `name`.
+Returns `true` if the feature's class, or any of its ancestors' classes, are equal to `name`.

 For example, the style below will color all doors and doorknobs.